-Before an individual can access CES Waiver services, the person must be enrolled in a PASSE under the 1915(b) waiver authority.
-The DHS Beneficiary Support Office will provide outreach and education to a beneficiary on how to use the PASSE program, including the PCSP process, informing the member of their rights and how to access information on each PASSE's provider network.
-Before a PASSE member can access CES Waiver services, they must be enrolled in a PASSE under the 1915(b) ProviderLed Shared Savings Entities Waiver.
-Beginning on the first day of enrollment, the PASSE is responsible for providing a Member Handbook which, among other things, describes how to choose providers, access services, development of the PCSP and paying forproviding all needed services through its provider network.
-To all enrolled members and may limit a member's choice of providers based on its provider network.
+Before a PASSE member can access CES Waiver services, they must be enrolled in a PASSE under the 1915(b) Provider Led Shared Savings Entities Waiver.
+Beginning on the first day of enrollment, the PASSE is responsible for providing all needed services to all enrolled members and may limit a member's choice of providers based on its provider network.
 The provider network must meet minimum adequacy standards set forth in the 1915(b) Waiver, the PASSE Provider Manual, and the PASSE provider agreement.